VirtualEstatePlanner/MegaDocker/MANIKINS-LIST.md

 11. **Ghost** : needs LDAP for auth
 12. GitLab : needs tcp forwarding for 22
 13. Grafana : - check funkypenguin
-14. Huginn : - check funkypenguin
+14. **Heimdall** : I wish there was a way to autopopulate the stuff in traefik, but we probably need a customMite to be generated at zip time
-15. Kanboard/Wekan : - check funkypenguin for Kanboard
+15. Huginn : - check funkypenguin
-16. LDAP : needs tcp forwarding for 389, 636, 6443
+16. Kanboard/Wekan : - check funkypenguin for Kanboard
-17. Ledger : currently barely more than a stub
+17. LDAP : needs tcp forwarding for 389, 636, 6443
-18. MegaDocker: dockerize web-app
+18. Ledger : currently barely more than a stub
-19. Nextcloud : might be an owncloud copy
+19. MegaDocker: dockerize web-app
-20. **Nginx** : needs complete rework
+20. Nextcloud : might be an owncloud copy
-21. Owncloud : might be a nextcloud copy
+21. **Nginx** : needs complete rework
-22. **Pihole** : needs LDAP for auth
+22. Owncloud : might be a nextcloud copy
-23. Piwik : - check funkypenguin
+23. **Pihole** : needs LDAP for auth
-24. Plex : - check funkypenguin
+24. Piwik : - check funkypenguin
-25. **Portainer** : needs LDAP for auth
+25. Plex : - check funkypenguin
-26. Portal : - check funkypenguin for heimdall
+26. **Portainer** : needs LDAP for auth
 27. PrivateBin : - check funkypenguin
 28. Prometheus : - check funkypenguin
 29. RocketChat : has some issue connecting to mongo database